-HASTINGS: Ms. Moore, you had something you wished to add.

-MOORE: Thank you so much, Mr. Chairman, and thank you for your indulgence.
+Mr. HASTINGS.
+Ms. Moore, you had something you wished to add.
+Ms. MOORE.
+Thank you so much, Mr. Chairman, and thank you for your indulgence.

 I just wanted to commemorate the second anniversary of the death of someone who originates and emanates from my district in Milwaukee, Wisconsin, and that's Joseph Stone.
-Joseph Stone was a medic, a contractor for the OSCE who was killed in April of 2017.
-I just wanted to mention for the record that, while OSCE is not a peacekeeping force, it's not an army - that many of our members, in their efforts to humanitarian missions, put their lives in danger for the common good and for our purposes, and I just wanted to remember Joseph Stone.
+Joseph Stone was a medic, a contractor for the OSCE who was killed in April 2017.
+I just wanted to mention for the record that, while OSCE is not a peacekeeping force, it's not an army-that many of our members, in their efforts to humanitarian missions, put their lives in danger for the common good and for our purposes, and I just wanted to remember Joseph Stone.

 And Mr. Chairman, thank you so much for your indulgence.
+And

-And please let the record reflect that we mentioned this.
+please let the record reflect that we mentioned this.

-HASTINGS: It shall without question.
-And the SMM mission speaks for itself, and hopefully we can enlarge it.
-It is particularly critical that we have on-the-ground forces, and Mr. Stone is thanked - his family for his bravery and his contribution with his life to better the concerns for all of us.
+Mr. HASTINGS.
+It shall without question.
+And the [OSCE Special Monitoring Mission in Ukraine] speaks for itself, and hopefully we can enlarge it.
+It is particularly critical that we have on-the-ground forces, and Mr. Stone is thanked-his family for his bravery and his contribution with his life to better the concerns for all of us.